The twin relics of barbarism: Legislation to end polygamy

 The first act of anti-polygamy legislation, the Morrill Anti-Bigamy Act, was passed by Congress in 1862.
 The act was named after Republican Senator Justin Smith Morrill who was known for his staunch opposition to the practice of both slavery and polygamy.
 This act prohibited the marriage of a man to more than one woman in all territories of the United States.
-However, this act was largely a failure as it was unenforceable as juries within the Utah territory were controlled by Mormons.
-This act was followed seventeen years later by the landmark Supreme Court case Reynolds v.
-United States which held that religious liberty was not a sufficient defense to a criminal indictment, and polygamy was not protected by the First Amendment.
+However, the act was largely a failure, proving unenforceable as juries within the Utah Territory were controlled by Mormons.

+In 1879, the Supreme Court ruled in the landmark case of Reynolds v.
+United States that religious liberty was not a sufficient defense to a criminal indictment, and that polygamy was not protected by the First Amendment.
 The next major act against polygamy, the Edmunds Act, came in 1882 and defined "unlawful cohabitation" as a federal crime, and removed the rights of suffrage and participation on juries from Mormons.
 Five years later, Congress passed the Edmunds-Tucker Act which effectively outlawed polygamy.
 This statute established federal crimes of adultery, fornication, and incest for men and women found to be practicing polygamy.
+The LDS Church itself banned polygamy in the 1890 Manifesto, though some dissident Mormon fundamentalists continue the practice illegally.

+Non-governmental organizations like the American Civil Liberties Union assert that de facto slavery and polygamy still exist in parts of the United States, such as in the form of penal labor and illicit underground polygamy, the latter which is extant in multiple US states, particularly those with substantial Muslim immigrant populations.